JobMusembi/Personal-Gallery/README.md

 ## Prerequisites

-    - Python 3.6 required
+    - Python 3.6.8 required

 ## Known bugs
 No known errors

 ## Technologies used
-    - Python 3.6
+    - Python 3.6.8
     - Bootstrap4
     - Django 3.0
     - Heroku

+## Known bugs

+There are no known bugs.
+If any arise do not hesitate to reach out

 ## Author name